I know it’s long, but please bear with me & have patience.

 - Initialization of the cred structure that stored inside of the

-for the virtual file system operations etc. - In the next step, the call of the
+linux_binprmstructure contains the security context of a task, for example realuidof the task, realguidof the task,uidandguidfor the virtual file system operations etc. - In the next step, the call of the

-function set the current process to thein_execve
+check_unsafe_execfunction set the current process to thein_execvestate.

 Set-up & Schedule Binary